RFAConv: Receptive-Field Attention Convolution for Improving Convolutional Neural Networks: Methods

-\textbf{Receptive-Field Spatial Feature:} In order to better understand the concept of receptive-field spatial feature, We will provide the relevant definition.
-The receptive-field spatial feature is specifically designed for convolutional kernels and is dynamically generated based on the kernel size.
-As shown in Fig.~\ref{receptvie_field_spatial_feature}, the 3$\times$3 convolutional kernel is used as an example.
+As highlighted in the preceding subsection, current spatial attention mechanisms share a fraction of their attention weights across the receptive-field slider, resulting in a lack of effective addressing of the convolutional parameter sharing issue.
+To tackle this challenge, our approach centers on the receptive-field spatial features.
+It is specifically designed for convolutional kernels in this work and is dynamically generated based on the kernel size.
+As shown in Figure~\ref{receptvie_field_spatial_feature}, the 3 $\times$ 3 convolutional kernel is used as an example.

-In Figure~\ref{receptvie_field_spatial_feature}, the ”Spatial Feature” refers to the original feature map.
-The "Receptive-Field Spatial Feature" is the feature map transformed by spatial features, which is composed of non-overlapping sliding windows.
-Each 3$\times$3 size window in the receptive-field spatial feature represents a receptive-field slider. \\

-\textbf{Rceptive-Filed Attention Convolution (RFAConv):} Regarding the receptive-field spatial feature, we propose receptive-field attention (RFA).
-This approach not only emphasizes the significance of different features within the receptive field slider, but also prioritizes the receptive-field spatial feature.
-Through this method, the problem of convolution kernel parameter sharing is completely solved.
-The receptive-field spatial features are dynamically generated depending on the size of the convolution kernel, therefore, The RFA is a fixed combination of convolution and cannot be separated from the help of convolution operations, which simultaneously rely on RFA to improve performance, so we propose receptive-field attention convolution (RFAConv).
-The overall structure of RFAConv with a 3$\times$3 size convolutional kernel is shown in Fig.~\ref{RFAConv}.